 Organizations need to move away from a perimeter-focused security approach to a data-centric one.
 What we mean by this is to focus on securing sensitive data, no matter where it is.

 This might sound a tall order, but security vendors have innovated their products to focus on data-centricity in recent years.
-There are now solutions – like ours – which are specifically designed to secure data in SaaS tools.
+There are now solutions –like Polymer DLP–which are specifically designed to secure data in SaaS tools.